Linear Regression: A Comprehensive Guide

 Gradient Descent for Linear Regression | formula

 We need to minimize the cost function J. One of the ways to achieve this is to apply the batch gradient descent algorithm.
 In batch gradient descent, the values are updated in each iteration.
-(Last two equations shows the updating of values)
+(The last two equations show the updating of values)

 Evaluation Metrics for Linear Regression